 Getting a healthy Southern painted turtle means buying one from a breeder, or taking on an unwanted pet.
 Both methods involve you doing a lot of checks and homework on the seller to make sure the turtle is in good health.

-Rescue centres are a good starting point because they can speak to you about painted turtles they have, as well as giving you advice on breeders should they not have any suitable animals for you.
+Rescue centers are a good starting point because they can speak to you about painted turtles they have, as well as giving you advice on breeders should they not have any suitable animals for you.

 As a general rule, breeders and people looking to move their pets on should be willing to answer any questions you have.
 They should be able to give you a full history of the animal too.
 Breeders will also be able to provide information like who the parents of the turtle are, and they should also be able to show you other painted turtles they have in their care.